brookluers/brookluers.github.io/teaching/stats306f17/lab11/index.md

 ### Grouped matches

 As you saw in [Lab 10](http://www.brookluers.com/teaching/stats306f17/lab10/#regular-expression-backreferences){:target="_blank"}, grouping a regular expression with parentheses allows us to reference those groups later in the expression, or when replacing parts of a string with `str_replace`.
 We can also extract each part of a grouped expression using `str_match` or `tidyr::extract`.
-See [section 14.4](http://r4ds.had.co.nz/strings.html#grouped-matches) in the textbook.
+See [section 14.4](http://r4ds.had.co.nz/strings.html#grouped-matches){:target="_blank"} in the textbook.

-`str_match` produces a matrix with one column for the entire matched substring and one column for each group:
+[`str_match`](http://stringr.tidyverse.org/reference/str_match.html){:target="_blank"} produces a matrix with one column for the entire matched substring and one column for each group:

 ``` r
 petnames <- c("dog: Fido", "cat: Clarence", "cat: Milo", "guinea pig: Alan", "ferret: Dennis")